All prospective Pharm.D. program applicants are encouraged to review the Pharm.D. Prerequisites (.pdf).

 For the 2019 application cycle, the February 2019 PCAT will be the most recent PCAT scores that will be accepted by the UH College of Pharmacy.

 Students may take the exam several times; each score will be looked at separately.
 If students do retake the exam, it is advised that students increase their score for each retake.
 The college does not drop the lowest score or average PCAT scores.
-PCAT scores more than three years old (taken prior to January 2016) will not be considered when making admissions decisions.
+PCAT scores more than three years old (older than 1/07/2016) will not be considered when making admissions decisions.

 The college requires that students submit 3 letters of reference with their application to PharmCAS: